Drew Smith (baseball): Tampa Bay Rays

-On April 28, 2017, Smith was traded to the Tampa Bay Rays as the player to be named later in the Mikie Mahtook trade.
+On April 28, 2017, the Tigers traded Smith to the Tampa Bay Rays as the player to be named later in the Mikie Mahtook trade.
 Tampa Bay assigned him to the Charlotte Stone Crabs.
 He was promoted to the Durham Bulls for one game in early July before returning to Charlotte.
 On July 18, he was promoted to the Montgomery Biscuits.